Sunday, April 21, 2024

 This is a city where as soon as you wake up and step out of the house, you are in permanent conflict with everyone, and everything, because nothing functions as it should, and no one is responsible for anything.
 The urban environment is conceptualized in a way that is naturally hostile to the people.
 It resembles to a type of purposely messed up minefield, where you have to struggle not to start a fight with someone for the dumbest reasons; like, walking in the middle of the street instead of the sidewalk, even though there is no sidewalk.

 It saddens me to see the wistful faces of the people.
-They walk around like zombies, jailed in a space with no trees, no culture, and no hope in sight.
+They walk around struggling, jailed in a space with no trees, no culture, and no hope in sight.
 Surrounded by new guarding towers, and mesmerized by molesting “art pieces”.
-Their life violated each day and more, their mind fed with fresh garbage, their souls made colder than a death bed.
+Their life violated each day and more, their mind fed with fresh trash culture, their souls sold for a few pieces of silver.

 Thursday, September 23, 2021